 To enjoy your Gillespie Pass trek you need to be fit and have good balance.
 This is classic New Zealand hiking which is to say the track is rough and sometimes wet.
 While there is a prepared track it is not groomed to the level of the busier Great Walks trails.
 Sometimes the footing is unstable and hikers need to be good on their feet and be comfortable on rough or slippery ground.
 While it can be slippery you will not encounter deep mud.
 Hikers should be able to maintain a slow but steady pace up hill for an hour between rest stops.
 You will only carry your own gear plus sleeping bag (no tent or food) and each day walking is designed to be 5-7 hours.
 There is plenty of time to rest, swim, and take photos.

 Track times and distances in New Zealand can be deceiving.
 The tracks here are quite slow progress compared to other countries.
 The nature of the terrain means that you seldom get long stretches of fast travel.
 Tracks twist through the forest, there are streams and waterfalls to negotiate around as well as steep ascents and descents.
 In the alpine there can be loose scree or exposed drops.
 Do not be deceived into thinking that days with short mileage will be easy - the days that we travel less than 10km can be more tiring than days we travel considerably more distance.
 Call it what you want, but it is never dull!

-We meet you at our offices on the lakefront in Wanaka.
+We meet you at our offices in Wanaka.
 After checking through the group's gear, we depart for the township of Makarora.
 If the rivers are high then jet boat access to the start of the track is provided.
 The Young Valley is a wonderland of dense native forest and high peaks.
 The trail steepens and climbs steadily to tree line.
 Tonight we stay at Young Hut.
 Waterfalls, roaring canyons and beautiful temperate rainforest, a big day!

 20km -- 7 hrs -- 650m ascent